Natural Remedies for Common Health Problems

-This article will focus on 10 common complaints which individuals face everyday, but would rather not talk about.
+This article focus on 10 common health issues and easy, natural remedies.
 Included here are brief descriptions and easy cures, first aid, natural remedies and simple solutions.

 First Aid is defined by the American Red Cross as the immediate care given to an injured or sick person until the services of a physician can be obtained.
 First Aid is not always administered by someone other than the victim.
 Often, this task is administered by the victim himself.

 A blister is a bubble of clear liquid beneath the top layer of the skin, usually caused by heat of friction.
 Small blisters in protected areas should not be broken because the blister itself is the best protection for the skin.
 If the blister is partially broken, it is vulnerable to infection, so it should be broken, drained, and cleaned.
 It should be treated as a cut.
 To completely break a blister, use a sterilized need and drain.
-Clean with soap and water and treat the area with antibacterial ointment.
-Loosely apply gauze pad and tape, and wash and reapply ointment, changing dressing daily, until it heals.
+Clean with soap and water and treat the area with antibacterial ointment, or for a more natural remedy, apply petroleum jelly.
+Loosely apply gauze pad and cover with an adhesive bandage, and wash and reapply ointment, changing dressing daily, until it heals.

 A simple kind of burn may be a blistering burn caused by heat or chemicals.
 In this case, as long as the burn is minimal, first, wash with mild soap and water.
-A medicated ointment or sterile petroleum jelly can be applied on the burnt area before covering it with sterile gauze and tape.
+A medicated ointment or sterile petroleum jelly can be applied on the burnt area before covering it with sterile gauze and tape, but for a more natural remedy, try applying Aloe Vera ointment.
 Otherwise, merely covering the burn with a bandage prevents further contamination until proper healing occurs.

 Canker sores, also called fever blisters, are usually found on the inside of the mouth and are usually caused by a virus.
 They do not cause any permanent damage and go away on their own.
 There is no immediate cure so only time will bring complete healing and relief.
 If pain occurs, a mild pain relief medicine, such as acetaminophen, can be taken.
-You can also apply over-the-counter treatments such as gly-oxide liquid, ambesol for temporary relief.
+You can also apply over-the-counter treatments but for a more natural remedy, try Aloe Vera, which can help to speed healing.

 Mostly everyone, everywhere suffers from the common cold at one point in their life.
 Although there are many treatments to help the symptoms of a cold, there is no one cure for the common cold.
 The common cold is a virus-caused inflammation of the nasal and throat membranes and frequently involves the ears and chest.